Euken selected as regional poster contest winner

 Officials with Cass County Soil and Water Conservation District congratulate Colby Euken for being selected as a 2022 Conservation Poster Contest Regional Winner for the Grade 2 Division.
-Curt Behrends, Commissioner, is pictured presenting a check for $35 from Grinnell Mutual Reinsurance Company.
+Curt Behrends, Commissioner, presents Colby a check for $35 from Grinnell Mutual Reinsurance Company.

 jeffl